supcik/academic-www/content/docs/deployment.md

 ### Custom domains

+You can further personalize your website with your own domain name.

+We can highly recommend [Namecheap](https://www.namecheap.com/?aff=105828) for **registering a domain**, as they provide great value for money whilst providing fast support.
+To find a good domain that is available, try a mix of your first and last names or initials, with either a `.com` or `.me` ending.

+**For Netlify deployments**, once your domain is registered, navigate to the *Custom domains* section of the Netlify admin panel and then follow [their wizard](https://www.netlify.com/docs/custom-domains/#assigning-a-custom-domain) to assign your domain to your site.

-You can use your own domain name with Github Pages if you wish.
-You will need to register a domain, point it to Github, and create a `CNAME` file in the `static` folder of your website, so that Github knows your intentions.
+**For Github deployments**, you'll need to login to your domain registrar to point your domain to Github, and create a `CNAME` file in the `static` folder of your website, so that Github knows your intentions.
 For more information, check out the [domains guide by Github](https://help.github.com/articles/setting-up-a-custom-domain-with-github-pages/).

-Remember that after you have setup a custom domain, you will need to wait approximately 24-48 hours for the DNS to propagate and then you'll need to update `baseurl` in your Hugo `config.toml` to your new URL, regenerate your site (see above section), and redeploy.
+Remember that after you have setup a custom domain, you will need to wait approximately 24-48 hours for the DNS to propagate and then you'll need to update `baseurl` in your `config.toml` to your new URL, regenerate your site (see above section), and redeploy.

 ### Automating deployment